VladimirMakeev/D2ModdingToolset/README.md

     <summary>Fixes bestow wards attack bugs and restrictions;</summary>

     - Fixes wards (hereafter called "modifiers") becoming permanent when more than 8 of them are applied simultaneously;<br />
-      A total of 8 can be applied to each unit: set QTY_WARDS to 5 (6, 7 or 8) and create additional WARD5 (6, 7, 8) columns in GAttacks.dbf.
+      Up to 8 modifiers can be applied to each unit (8 x 6 = 48 total).
+If needed, set QTY_WARDS to 5 (6, 7 or 8) and create additional WARD5 (6, 7, 8) columns in GAttacks.dbf.
-    - Fixes modifiers becoming permanent on warded unit transformation;
+    - Fixes modifiers becoming permanent after modified unit is transformed;
     - Fixes disappearing of modifiers applied on first attack of double attack;
     - Fixes attack source wards being reset incorrectly if its modifier also contains hp, regen or armor element;
     - Fixes attack class wards not being reset preventing it from being reapplied during battle;
     - Fixes incorrect handling of existing unit immunities;
-    - Allows to apply modifiers even if there are no source wards among them;
+    - Allows to apply modifiers even if there are no attack source wards among them;
     - Allows to target unit with a secondary attack even if there are no modifiers that can be applied;
     - Allows to heal and apply modifiers at once.
 Set QTY\_HEAL > 0 in GAttacks.dbf and HEAL in GDynUpgr.dbf:
       - Allows to heal retreating allies by primary or secondary attack;